 This procedure is usually performed under general anesthesia in the prone (face-down) position.
 Our anesthesiologist has been on board with Dr. Stanton for over 7 years now and is very familiar with the details of this particular surgery.
 He will carefully monitor you throughout surgery, ensuring that you do not experience any pain or discomfort and you wake up as smoothly as you went to sleep.

 Dr. Stanton will place calf implants into the back of the leg, hence why you need to be in a prone position during your surgery.
-After creating a small incision at the back of the knee, Dr. Stanton will precisely make a pocket under the skin, fat and fascia (a tough layer of sheet-like connective tissue that covers the gastrocnemius muscles) layers.
-He next irrigates the pocket with a quadruple antibiotic solution followed by a long acting local anesthetic for post-op pain control.
-Finally, he slides in the calf implants with a specialized sterile funnel “no touch technique” to minimize contamination and scar tissue.
+After creating a small incision at the back of the knee, Dr. Stanton will precisely make a pocket under the skin, fat, and fascia (a tough layer of sheet-like connective tissue that covers the gastrocnemius muscles) layers.
+He next irrigates the pocket with a quadruple antibiotic solution followed by a long-acting local anesthetic for post-op pain control.
+Finally, he slides in the calf implants with a specialized sterile funnel “no-touch technique” to minimize contamination and scar tissue.
 Once the implant is in place, Dr. Stanton will suture the incision closed in multiple layers.
-Some patients only need one calf muscle (inner or outer) augmented with one implant but most benefit from having both inner and outer muscles augmented with two seperate implants .
+Some patients only need one calf muscle (inner or outer) augmented with one implant but most benefit from having both inner and outer muscles augmented with two separate implants.

 Sub-muscular placement (within or under the gastrocnemius muscles) of calf implants is typically not recommended because of all the dangers risked by injuring the very important nerve structures and blood vessels within and under these particular muscles.
 It may offer some unique treatment benefits in the rare select patient who has already sustained nerve damage in this area.

 Ready to accentuate your assets?
 Contact us today to learn more about how we can help you look and feel beautiful.
 Schedule a one-on-one consultation with Dr. Stanton today.